Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 430 will be 125% quicker than the GeForce 8600 GS (OEM) overall, because of its higher data rate. (explain)
+Memory BandwidthPerformance-wise, the GeForce GT 430 should in theory be a lot superior to the GeForce 8600 GS (OEM) overall. (explain)

-Texel RateThe GeForce GT 430 should be much (approximately 30%) better at AF than the GeForce 8600 GS (OEM). (explain)
+Texel RateThe GeForce GT 430 should be quite a bit (approximately 30%) better at anisotropic filtering than the GeForce 8600 GS (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison